S5-class submarine: Development

 The Government of India made an assessment of India's capability to design and construct a class of three new ballistic missile submarines codenamed S5 in 2006 when it was realised that the reactor and payload capacity of the Arihant-class submarines was limited.
-These submarines were initially planned to be operationalised beginning in 2021 but were later delayed.
-This delay had prompted the Indian Government to sanction an additional Arihant-class submarine in 2012 to avoid the idling of the production line.
+These submarines were initially planned to be operational beginning in 2021 but were delayed.
+The delay prompted the Indian Government to sanction an additional Arihant-class submarine in 2012 to avoid the production line becoming idle.

+As of 4 December 2022, the S5-class submarine was to enter production by 2027.

+As of September 2024, the design phase of the submarine was nearing completion and project sanction was expected soon.

+In September 2025, the Times of India reported that the Bhabha Atomic Research Centre (BARC) is developing a 200 MWe-rated nuclear reactor for the Indian Navy's next-generation nuclear submarines, including Project 77 and S5-class submarines.